y-young/python-lint-annotate/README.md

 ## TODO

-Wait until this is resolved: [PR646](https://github.com/actions/runner/issues/646) so we can implement better python version contro
+Wait until this is resolved: [PR646](https://github.com/actions/runner/issues/646) so we can implement better python version control